Catfish are not a glamour fish for the majority of Oregon sport anglers, but those who chase them can be richly rewarded.

 Farewell Bend State Park, where the river flows in, and down a bit in the Burnt River mouth and Spring Camp areas near Huntington are all extremely good for catfish.

 The same is often true of the Powder River Arm up near Richland.

 Truthfully, catfishing can be quite good anywhere on the reservoir.
 Find a spot along the Snake River Road on the Oregon side and have at it.

 Catfish can be caught much of the year, but they are seriously hauled in from late spring and through early fall.
 Fishing at night in the summer is spectacular.

-Catfish Fishing in the John Day Arm
+John Day Arm

 This finger of water was formed after the Columbia River backed up into the lower John Day River with the construction of John Day Dam.